top of page

 Depression and Anxiety

-My work in the NHS primarily consisted of the treatment of anxiety and depression in primary and secondary care.
-Whilst depression and anxiety are broad presentations, my view is that they mostly originate from difficult relationships, identity issues or work and focusing on these areas can greatly reduce symptoms.
+My work in the NHS centred on the treatment of mild to severe anxiety and depression.
+Whilst depression and anxiety are broad presentations, I work from the perspective that they often have their roots in relationships, identity issues, or issues around work and meaning.
+In my expereince, focusing on these areas can greatly reduce symptoms.

 Relationships & Sex

-I'm interested in all relationships, but I find that I work often with intimate relationships in particular, with both individuals and couples.
-I draw on attachment theory that describes four attachment styles: Secure, Anxious/preoccupied, Dismissive/avoidant, and Fearful-avoidant.
-This can be very useful lens through which to work on issues of intimacy, sex, commitment and conflict.
+I'm interested in all relationships, but a lot of my work focuses on intimate relationships in particular, with both individuals and couples.
+I draw on attachment theory which can be useful lens through which to work on issues of intimacy, sex, commitment and conflict.

-People often seek me out to help them deal with work issues.
-Whether related to stress, being over-looked or overworked, or deeper issues of meaning and identity through work, therapy is a great place to explore this important aspect of our lives.
+Issues around work are a common reason that people seek therapy.
+Whether related to stress, being over-looked or overworked, or deeper issues around meaning and identity through work, therapy can be a useful place to explore this important aspect of our lives.

-With a decade working in theatre I'm well placed to help those in the creative industries.
+With a decade working in theatre I'm well placed to help those in the creative industries, though I work across all sectors.

 All families have their histories and dysfunctions.
 Sometimes, when unresolved, they can impinge on our present relationships, mood or mental health.
-Exploring these past and present family relationships can be extremely valuable.
+Exploring these past and present family relationships can be extremely valuable in addressing current concerns.

 I have substantial experience working with gay, lesbian and bisexual men and women as well as non-binary, queer and transgender people.
-I identify He/Him.
+My pronouns are He/Him.
+I am an Advanced Accredited Gender, Sex , & Relationship Diversities Therapist (AGSRDT) through Pink Therapy.

 Although I work equally across all genders, men often feel more comfortable seeking support from a male therapist.
 I've worked with many men who, despite initial apprehension, have really leaned into therapy and got a lot out of it.